 The Own Sample module examines analytical performance on material from each participating laboratory's annual CSEMP / WFD or other sample analysis batches.
 Following a review of the Own Sample module (Hall & Worsfold, 2001), several changes to sample selection and scoring were implemented in Scheme Year 8 (2001 / 2002).
 All participants must meet these Own Sample requirements.
-The Own Sample Exercise Protocol (Worsfold & Hall, 2017b) was updated in August 2017 and circulated to all OS participants ahead of the module for the following scheme year (Year 24).
-Own Sample participants must supply their previous year's CSEMP / WFD data matrices, where relevant, for Own Sample selection, i.e. 2018 CSEMP / WFD data.
+The Own Sample Exercise Protocol (Worsfold & Hall, 2017b) was updated in August 2017 and circulated to all OS participants must supply their previous year's CSEMP / WFD data matrices, where relevant, for Own Sample selection, i.e. 2019 CSEMP / WFD data.
 This is to ensure that all processing is completed (prior to selection of samples for audit), preventing reworking of the selected Own Samples and enabling samples to be audited earlier in the Scheme year.
 Each participating laboratory was requested to send data from which three samples were selected and the selection notified to the laboratories.
 Laboratories responsible for CSEMP / WFD samples were advised to use these samples if possible; otherwise, there was free choice, provided a minimum of twenty samples were included in the submitted data matrix.